Importance sampling squared for Bayesian inference in latent variable models: Applications

 The parameter vector is $\theta=(\beta_{01},\ldots \beta_{0J},\sigma_{0}^2,\beta_1,\ldots,\beta_K,\sigma_1^2,\ldots,\sigma_K^2,\delta^2,\gamma)'$, while the vector of latent variables for each individual is $x_{i}=(\eta_{0i},\ldots,\eta_{Ki},\lambda_i)$.
 The likelihood is therefore

 where $y_{it}$ is the observed choice, $y=(y_{11},\ldots,y_{1T},\ldots,y_{I1},\ldots,y_{IT})'$ and $p(y_{it}|x_{i})$ is given by the choice probability \eqref{eq:choiceprob}.

-We consider an empirical application to the Pap smear data set used for simulated maximum likelihood estimation in \cite{fklw2010}.
+We apply our methods to the Pap smear data set considered by \cite{fklw2010}, who used simulated maximum likelihood estimation.
 In this data set, $I=79$ women choose whether or not to have a Pap smear test ($J=2$) on $T=32$ choice scenarios.
 We let the observed choice for individual $i$ at occasion $t$ be $y_{it}=1$ if the woman chooses to take the test and $y_{it}=0$ otherwise.
 Table \ref{tab:choices} lists the choice attributes and the associated coefficients.
-We impose the restriction that $\sigma_5^2=0$ in our illustrations since we have found no evidence of heterogeneity for this attribute beyond the scaling effect.
+We set $\sigma_5^2=0$ in our analysis since we found no evidence of heterogeneity for this attribute beyond the scaling effect.
 The model \eqref{eq:choiceprob} is identified by setting the coefficients as zero when not taking the test.